 So, if you’re wearing your baby using a wrap, you may need to check on your baby every now and then to avoid overheating or take them out to cool down if you find your baby sweaty or feeling hot.

 For summer baby wearing, also look out for wraps made of more airy and lightweight fabrics.
-100% handwoven cotton wraps such as EllaRoo wrap is one good example.
+Woven organic cotton wraps is one good example.

 Ring slings consist of a piece of fabric strung through rings and worn over 1 shoulder.
 It tends to be easier and quicker to use compared to a baby wrap, and much more compact compared to a structured carrier.

 It is also ideal for small babies and newborns as they can be nestled easily and comfortably in the sling, and great for summer since it doesn’t require an infant insert.
 It is also more cooling and airy compared to a baby wrap as your back will be more open.

 Ring slings made of super sofy bamboo and linen material are great choices as it is cooler and more breathable.

 What To Look Out For In The Ideal Baby Carrier or Baby Wrap/Sling for Summer?

 Summer or not, the most important factors to look out for are that the baby is seated or nestled in an ergonomically correct position when worn properly, and there’s proper weight distribution and support for the parent.